Renewable v. Nonrenewable Energy

 Image - Lession Started Image - Button Start

-Each of the natural resources pictured above can be used to create energy.
+The image above shows coal and water.
+Both of these natural resources can be used to create energy.

 • What do you think happens to each of these sources as they are used to create energy?

-Energy sources used for fuel and power, such as fossil fuels, solar power, and wind power, have become essential to life in the 21st Century.
+Energy sources used for fuel and power, such as fossil fuels, solar, water, and wind, have become essential to life in the 21st Century.

-Although energy powers homes, businesses, and automobiles, not all sources of energy are the same.
+Although energy powers homes, businesses, and automobiles, not all energy sources are the same.

-Renewable energy consists of energy sources that can be created over a relatively short period of time, and the source can be replenished, meaning there is always a way to produce more energy from this same source.
+Renewable energy consists of energy sources that can be created over a relatively short period, and the source can be replenished, meaning there is always a way to produce more energy from this same source.

-Examples of renewable energy include solar, wind, water, geothermal energy, and energy that is produced from biofuels.
-To learn more about each of these energy sources, read Alternative Energy's article titled, Renewable Energy.
+Examples of renewable energy include solar, wind, water, and geothermal energy as well as energy that is produced from biofuels.

 Nonrenewable energy is energy that cannot be created.
 Nonrenewable energy sources take a long time to form, and once they have been used, they are gone forever.